 - Prepare the tahini sauce aka tarator.
 Dilute the tahini with lemon juice, adding a bit of water, the garlic paste (if desired) until the tahini sauce is thick, smooth, but pourable.
 Taste to adjust the seasoning.

 - Run the beets through the food processor shredder, reserving a bit of shredded beets for garnish, and then add the tahini sauce.
-Taste and adjust seasoning, adding pomegranate molasses if desired, or some more tahini if the mixture is too runny or bland, etc. When it is just right, transfer it to a plate.
+Taste and adjust seasoning, adding pomegranate molasses if desired, or some more tahini if the mixture is too runny or bland.
+Add the labneh if using, taste and transfer to a plate.
 Garnish with chopped parsley, the shredded beets and/or pomegranate arils.

 - Serve at room temperature with bread or chips.